artcom/jslint-tmbundle/README.md

 ## Development setup

 The bundle uses rspec and guard for development.
-The requires gems can be installed by bundler with the supplied Gemfile.
+The required gems can be installed by bundler with the supplied Gemfile.

 - - -